CTNOriginals/PEAKFastStartup/README.md

-# PEAK_TEMPLATE
+# PEAKFastStartup
-{SHORT_MOD_DESCRIPTION}.
+Skip the lengthy splash screen when the game starts and start loading the game right away!<br>
-For suggestions or issues, feel free to open an issue on the [GitHub repository](https://github.com/CTNOriginals/PEAK-PEAK_TEMPLATE/issues).
+For suggestions or issues, feel free to open an issue on the [GitHub repository](https://github.com/CTNOriginals/PEAKFastStartup/issues).

 ## Installation
 ### Manual
-1. Download the latest version from the [releases page](https://github.com/CTNOriginals/PEAK-PEAK_TEMPLATE/releases).
+1. Download the latest version from the [releases page](https://github.com/CTNOriginals/PEAKFastStartup/releases).
 2. Extract the zip file.
-3. Move the `BepInEx/plugins/com.CTNOriginals.peak.PEAK_TEMPLATE.dll` file to `BepInEx/plugins` folder.
+3. Move the `BepInEx/plugins/com.CTNOriginals.peak.PEAKFastStartup.dll` file to `BepInEx/plugins` folder.
-4. Launch the game and start wondering why it took you so long to find this tool!
+4. Launch the game and start wondering why it took you so long to find this mod!

 ### Thunderstore
-Install using the Thunderstore Mod Manager: https://new.thunderstore.io/c/peak/p/CTNOriginals/PEAK_TEMPLATE/
+Install using the Thunderstore Mod Manager: https://new.thunderstore.io/c/peak/p/CTNOriginals/PEAKFastStartup/